pybel/pybel/docs/source/overview.rst

 Extensions to BEL
 -----------------
 The PyBEL compiler is fully compliant with both BEL v1.0 and v2.0 and automatically upgrades legacy statements.
-Additionally, we have included several additions to the BEL specification to enable expression of important concepts in molecular biology that were previously missing and to facilitate integrating new data types.
+Additionally, PyBEL includes several additions to the BEL specification to enable expression of important concepts in molecular biology that were previously missing and to facilitate integrating new data types.
 A short example is the inclusion of protein oxidation in the default BEL namespace for protein modifications.
 Other, more elaborate additions are outlined below.

 Syntax for Epigenetics
 ~~~~~~~~~~~~~~~~~~~~~~
-We introduce the gene modification function, gmod(), as a syntax for encoding epigenetic modifications.
+PyBEL introduces the gene modification function, gmod(), as a syntax for encoding epigenetic modifications.
 Its usage
 mirrors the pmod() function for proteins and includes arguments for methylation.

 For example, the methylation of NDUFB6 was found to be negatively correlated with its expression in a study of insulin